Ayolowo/Terraform-cicd/README.md

-# Terraform Project: Provisioning RDS MYSQL instance and an EC2 Instance using Terraform and CICD
+# Provisioning RDS MYSQL instance and an EC2 Instance using Terraform and CICD

 ![MYSQLRDS](./MYARC.png)